ext4cats/farmarrays/README.md

 # farmarrays

-This is a simple landing page for [farmarrays.com](https://farmarrays.com), a utility domain, used for boring purposes; such as signing up for online accounts and receiving mail.
-Gotta have that A record point to something after all.
+This is a simple landing page for [farmarrays.com](https://farmarrays.com), one of my domains.
+This one hosts a few private services for personal use.

 ## Building

-This is a regular Astro project.
-No fancy knobs to turn.
+This is a regular Astro project, no fancy knobs to turn.
+You need a working installation of [`pnpm`](https://pnpm.io) to build the website.

 ```bash
 # Install dependencies